Visit some of London's top royal attractions. You can visit working palaces and learn about London's royal history.

 The food on offer at The Orangery ranges from delicious homemade lunches to traditional afternoon tea, cakes and pastries, and there's a good selection of teas, premium wines and champagne to enjoy too.

 Afternoon: Kensington Palace

-Next, it's time to visit Kensington Palace, which Will and Kate (and Prince George) made their London home this year.
+Next, it's time to visit Kensington Palace, the London home of the Duke and Duchess of Cambridge (Will and Kate) along with Prince George and Princess Charlotte.
 Following a £12 million refurbishment, completed in 2012, the public wing of the palace now has a brand-new entrance hub with four different routes to take through the palace.

 You can visit The King's and The Queen's State Apartments, admire the stunning Luminous Lace light installation, and explore the permanent exhibition Victoria Revealed.
 This exhibition tells the story of the life of Queen Victoria, the only other British monarch to have celebrated a Diamond Jubilee.

 After sampling all these regal attractions, it seems fitting that you dine like a king at Fortnum & Mason.
 Opened in 1707, this prestigious department store is the Queen's grocer!
 It has five eateries, but only one is open in the evening – The Fountain Restaurant.

 Situated on the ground floor, The Fountain has a deluxe brasserie feel.
 The menu includes favourites such as Fortnum's Welsh Rarebit, as well as a selection of seasonal starters, salads, fish dishes and meats from the grill.
 There's even a guitarist who plays at dinner every weekday evening.